 How long to spend in Kaohsiung?
-My recommendation is 2 or 3 days in Kaohsiung because although I really love this city and I do think it’s underrated, Kaohsiung in Taiwan is not huge, many of the popular things to do in Kaohsiung can be seen in just a few days and there are plenty of other amazing places to see in Taiwan!
+My recommendation is to plan your Kaohsiung itinerary for 2 or 3 days in Kaohsiung!
+I really love this city and I do think it’s underrated but Kaohsiung in Taiwan is not huge, many of the popular things to do in Kaohsiung can be seen in just a few days and there are plenty of other amazing places to see in Taiwan, so in my opinion 5 days in Kaohsiung isn’t needed for example!

 The best way to see a city is to ensure that you see it in sections so you’re not running from each side of the city all day and Kaohsiung is an easy city to do this in.
 So in this Kaohsiung travel blog, here is my recommended Kaohsiung itinerary to fit into your Taiwan itinerary!

 Just looking for the best things do in Kaohsiung??
-Check out my blog post here for these!
+Check out my blog post here for this!

 TRAVEL INSURANCE FOR TAIWAN